Handling Scope creep in the Sprint

 1. If it is at the time of sprint planning we can prioritize the same.

 2. And if it is during the middle of Sprint, we need to understand the priority of the scope creep. if it is a must, then does the team have the bandwidth to take up the additional user story or not?
 If yes then do it else move some of the agreed user stories to the backlog at the end of the Sprint.

 3. If the scope creep has a monetary impact, it needs to be taken up by moving some of the agreed user stories to the backlog.

 The objective is to deliver an incremental product that can be used by customers.
-If not addressing critical scope creep and delivering all user stories is delivering an increment that doesn't benefit customers than what is the use of that sprint.
-If the creep is monetary impact to your company or customer company than come what may they will insist on it to be delivered.
-If the team has bandwidth than not a problem, else you will have unfinished user stories.
-It will as per the normal process will be shifted back to product backlog for taking up in the next sprint.
-But you cannot say sprint plan is done and scope creep will not be handled.
+If not addressing critical scope creep and delivering all user stories is delivering an increment that doesn't benefit customers then what is the use of that sprint?
+If the creep is the monetary impact to your company or customer company then come what may they will insist on it being delivered.
+If the team has bandwidth then not a problem, else you will have unfinished user stories.
+It will as per the normal process will be shifted back to the product backlog for taking up in the next sprint.
+But you cannot say the sprint plan is done and scope creep will not be handled.